isomerpages/imda-codesg/_in-community/3-pixel-labs.md

 breadcrumb: PIXEL Labs
 collection_name: in-community
 ---
-#### PIXEL Labs@NLB aims to ignite passion for innovative thinking and experimentation by encouraging passionate individuals to get hands on with technology.
+#### Explore the world of digital fabrication with MakeIT at Libraries, a joint initiative by NLB and IMDA, that aims to encourage Making using Tech.

 ![pixel labs image1](/images/in-community/overview/pixel-labs-image2copy.jpg)

+**Discover digital making at MakeIT, our library makerspaces.**

+Formerly known as PIXEL Labs@NLB, the renamed MakeIT at Libraries offer library users a dedicated space with tools, equipment, and hardware kits that enable individuals to Learn, Tinker and Create, in both digital and traditional fabrication.<br>

+Learn how creativity and innovation is supported by emerging fabrication tech such as 3D printing and Robotics, and why such skills are a key gateway for 21st century skills such as problem solving, and design thinking.<br>

-PIXEL Labs@NLB is a collaboration between Infocomm Media Development Authority of Singapore and National Library Board.
-It offers library users a dedicated space with tools, equipment, and hardware kits that enable individuals to learn, create, invent, and share skills.
-Programmes are jointly arranged by NLB and IMDA, and targeted at the broad spectrum of library users.
-These activities cover both tech and non-tech areas such as hands-on workshops for students and families, technology talks for general public and crafting sessions for makers.<br>
+Programmes and activities are jointly arranged by NLB and IMDA, covering both tech and non-tech areas such as hands-on workshops across 5 signature areas.
+The curriculum emphasizes heavy hands-on tinkering and learn-by-doing and is aimed at everyone from Secondary school students to Seniors.<br>

+**MakeIT Signature Areas**

+MakeIT aims to introduce Making and Innovation to the general public by way of 5 areas:<br><br>

+1. 3D Printing
+*Introduces additive manufacturing as a rapid, reliable method to craft, create and prototype.
+Curriculum covers foundational understanding of this method of fabrication, 3D modelling, and hands-on usage of Printers using PLA filament material.<br>

+2.

 #### Locations of PIXEL Labs @ NLB <br>
 **Jurong Regional Library**<br>